 Before proceeding to demonstrate any examples, it’s necessary to know the ways to open and insert a Sheet Code window in Microsoft Visual Basic.

-🔄 Opening Microsoft Visual Basic: There are mainly three ways to open Microsoft Visual Basic window.
+🔄 Opening Microsoft Visual Basic: There are three ways to open the Microsoft Visual Basic window.

 🔼 Using Keyboard Shortcuts

 Press ALT+F11 altogether to open the Microsoft Visual Basic window.

 In an Excel worksheet, Go to Developer Tab > Select Visual Basic.
 The Microsoft Visual Basic window appears.

 Go to any worksheet, Right-Click on it > Choose View Code (from the Context Menu).

 🔼 After opening the Microsoft Visual Basic window, Select a Worksheet > Double-Click on it.
 A window appears where you can write or insert macro code for the respected Worksheet.